alichtman/shallow-backup/README.md

 **installs**

-Documents install lists in text files in a nested `installs` directory.
+Creates install lists for the following package managers in a nested `installs` directory.

 1. `brew`
 1. `brew cask`